paytonyau/anti-TNF-resistance/README.md

 ### Hyperactive neutrophil chemotaxis contributes to anti-tumor necrosis factor-α treatment resistance in inflammatory bowel disease

+Anti-TNF-α treatment in inflammatory bowel disease has been the subject of extensive research, with the objective of elucidating molecular pathways and establishing reliable diagnostic biomarkers for patient response.
+The investigation revealed no significant variances in immune microenvironment scores between responders and non-responders to anti-TNF-α treatment.
+However, an augmented presence of neutrophils, endothelial cells, and B-cells was observed in non-responders at baseline, suggesting that chemotaxis pathways may play a pivotal role in mediating resistance to treatment.
+Notably, the study identified Interleukin 13 receptor subunit alpha 2 (IL13RA2) as a potential biomarker with a promising capacity to predict anti-TNF-α treatment response, exhibiting a sensitivity of 68.13% and specificity of 84.93%.
+Consequently, the study concluded that hyperactive neutrophil chemotaxis could potentially modulate responses to anti-TNF-α treatment.

 #### Table of contents
 ##### A. IBD patients data with anti-TNFα treatment response ([GSE16879](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE16879), [GSE23597](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE23597), [GSE52746](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE52746), [GSE73661](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE73661) & [GSE92415](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE92415))